 of an infection caused by bacteria, such as shigella, Clostridium difficile (C. diff),

 campylobacter, or salmonella.
 It may also occur in inflammatory bowel disease, such

 You may need this test if you have inflammatory diarrhea.
 Symptoms may include:

 What other tests might I have along with this test?

 Your healthcare provider may order other tests that look at the stool for:

 Lactoferrin or calprotectin, which are substances made by certain white blood cells

 Blood (hemoccult test)

 Your healthcare provider may also order a stool culture.
-For this test, bacteria in
+For this test, a stool sample

 What do my test results mean?